dnnguyen99/blog/_posts/2023-05-30-multiple-linear-regression-part2.md

 ---
 layout: post
-title: "Multiple Linear Regression (Part 1)"
+title: "Multiple Linear Regression (Part 2)"
 author: "Diep Nguyen"
-tags: [linear regression, ml]
+tags: [linear regression, code, ml]
 categories: journal
-image: lr_bg.jpg
+image: lr2_bg.jpg
 ---
-> This article explores multiple linear regression, its matrix representation, and the Ordinary Least Squares method.
-We delve into the math behind obtaining the normal equation and deriving the closed-form solution for coefficient estimates.
-Furthermore, we look at a small example that demonstrates the use of this closed-form solution for making predictions.
+> In this article, we will explore the common metrics that help us assess the performance of our linear regression model.
+We will also look at an implementation of linear regression using the `scikit-learn` library in Python.
+Additionally, we will discuss the assumptions underlying linear regression and discuss when linear regression is useful in real-world scenarios.

+## Mean Squared Error (MSE)